-You don’t have to sign a two-year contract to get your own mobile hotspot Wi-Fi service.
-Three methods exist for getting all your mobile devices online: root your phone and install tethering software, purchase a Mi-Fi device and data plan or use your laptop with a mobile data device to reverse-tether.
+You don’t have to sign a two-year contract to get your mobile hotspot Wi-Fi service.
+Three methods exist for getting all your mobile devices online: root your phone and install tethering software, purchase a Mi-Fi device and data plan or use your laptop with a data device to reverse-tether.

-All methods come with their own distinct advantages and disadvantages.
+All methods come with distinct advantages and disadvantages.
 Personally, I prefer using a Nexus smartphone to tether, but that’s because its particular advantages suit my needs perfectly.
 If you do elect to go with a portable hotspot, make sure you select a suitable plan.

 Special thanks to Richard Paddock for the tip.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.